TEXAS THESPIANS

 Registration $60 per attendee

-Texas Design Events- $5/ participant
+Texas Design Events- $5 per participant

 WHAT DOES THE REGISTRATION FEE INCLUDE?